viniciusgerevini/godot-aseprite-wizard/README.md

 If you use the importer flow, any `*.ase` or `*.aseprite` file saved in the project will be automatically imported as a `SpriteFrames` resource, which can be used in `AnimatedSprite` nodes.
 You can change import settings for each file in the Import dock.

-This feature needs to be enabled in the project settings.
-Requires editor restart.
+By default, the automatic importer won´t generate any file.
+You can change the default importer behaviour via Project Settings.

-### Options
+### SpriteFrames importer Options

 | Field                   | Description |
 | ----------------------- | ----------- |